bostonphp/PHP-Beginners-Book/learning_php/learning_php.markdown

 ### Function description (syntax)
 When viewing a functional reference page, you need to understand how the syntax is represented in the description:

-string **stristr** ( string *$haystack* , __mixed__ *$needle* [, bool *$before_needle = false* ] )
+string **substr** ( string *$string* , int *$start* [, int *$length* ] )

-This may look like gobbley gook to you, but it is all one needs to understand how to use this function.
+This may look like gobbley gook to you, but it is all that one should need to understand how to use this function.
 Let's break it down.

+From left to right:

-To the left of the function is the return value.
+- To the left of the function name is the return value.
 In this case, this function will return a string value.
-Other functions may return integers, arrays, or objects.
-In some cases, you will see a function return something called bool, this means the function will return true or false.
-If you see a function return void, then this means that nothing is returned.
+Other functions may return integers, arrays, objects, etc. In some cases, you will see a function return something called bool, this means the function will return true or false.
+If you see a function that returns void, then this means that nothing is returned.
 Mixed means that the function can return a mixture of return types like Integer, String, Array, etc.

-The next part is the name of the function itself.
+- The next part is the name of the function itself.

-The next part is the parameters passed to the function.
-In each case, there is an
+- The next part is the parameters passed to the function separated by commas.
+In each case, there is an example of what type of value that should be passed.
+Example: string $string, or int $start.
+Sometimes you will see a value set within the syntax.
+This means that this is the default value.
+In some cases, the parameters are withing square brackets.
+This indicates that the parameter is optional, and does not need to be set.

+**Usign the example above:**

+$myNewString = substr( $myString , 5 );

+or

+$myNewString = substr( $myString , 5, 10 );

 ### Examples
 ### Notes
 ### See also